amykma0818/ML_Stats_Basic/README.md

 * Supervised learning is the use of examples of known correct answers to train the network.
 A process in which data and its one-to-one correspondence are known, a prediction model is trained, and input data is mapped to a label.
 * Common application scenarios for supervised learning such as classification and regression.
 * Common supervised machine learning algorithms include Support Vector Machine (SVM), Naive Bayes, Linear Regression, Logistic Regression, K-Nearest Neighborhood (KNN), Decision Tree (including Random Forest and AdaBoost), and Linear Discriminant Analysis (LDA).
 Deep Learning is also presented in the form of supervised learning.

+### 7. In statistical hypothesis testing, explain the difference between Type I and Type II error.
+* Type I error is defined as 'the rejection of a true null hypothesis (also known as a "false positive" finding)', whereas Type II error is defined as 'failing to reject a false null hypothesis (also known as a "false negative" finding)'.
+In other words, Type I error is claiming something has happened when it has not, while Type II error is claiming nothing has happened when it has.
+* For example, a model telling someone they have cancer when they do not is Type I error, while a model telling someone they do not have cancer when they in fact do is Type II error.
+You should also be prepared to think through when you might want to bias your model towards one type of error vs. the other.